ImperialCardioGenetics/G2P-Cardiac-Panel/Generate_G2P_document.md

  </thead>
 <tbody>
   <tr>
-   <td style="text-align:left;"> For LQTS, _CALM3_ variants lead to an **altered gene product sequence**.
+   <td style="text-align:left;"> \n*For LQTS, _CALM3_ variants lead to an **altered gene product sequence**.
 The disease mechanism is likely a dominant negative effect which reduces the calcium dependent inactivation of the calcium channel CaV1.2, resulting in increased inward calcium channel current (ICaL) and repolarization delay.

  The three _CALM_ genes encode an identical 149aa protein, calmodulin.
 The _CALM1_ gene is located on chromosome 14, _CALM2_ on chromosome 2 and _CALM3_ on chromosome 19.
 Calmodulin protein is involved in many calcium-dependent intracellular processes.
 All three _CALM_ genes have been classified as Definitive for LQTS and Moderate for CPVT, certain variants are only associated with one or other phenotype, whereas others are associated with a mixed or variable phenotypes.